 Former Texas Rep. Will Hurd is running for president

-Former Texas Rep. Will Hurd announced he's running for the Republican nomination for president on CBS Mornings this morning.
+Former Texas Rep. Will Hurd announced on CBS Thursday he's running for the Republican nomination for president.

 He said he decided to run because "we live in complicated times and we need common sense."
 He said Republicans should be talking about "the future not the past" and focus on topics like the economy and education instead of creating divisions between Americans.